Capital punishment in Ohio: Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

-In the case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).
+In the case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if only a single juror opposed death (there is no retrial).

-The power of clemency belongs to the governor of Ohio, after receiving a non-binding recommendation from the Ohio Parole Board.
+The power of executive clemency belongs to the governor of Ohio, after receiving a non-binding recommendation from the Ohio Parole Board.
+Despite opposing the death penalty, Michael DiSalle allowed six of the 12 cases he reviewed as governor to proceed, stating that he would have otherwise violated his oath of office.

 Capital crimes

 A charge of aggravated murder with death penalty specifications may occur with at least one of the following special circumstances: